 There might be some evidence that the use of Fortacin could reduce the chances of conception, so if you’re wanting to try for a baby, you should either avoid using Fortacin, or wash your penis thoroughly 5 minutes after application but before you have sex.

-This should make sure that there’s enough anaesthetic on your penis to provide effective treatment for premature ejaculation, whilst also ensuring that no there’s minimal residue that could hinder conception.
+These steps should make sure that there’s enough anaesthetic on your penis to provide effective treatment for premature ejaculation, whilst also ensuring that no there’s minimal residue that could hinder conception.
 However, despite the fact it may hinder conception, Fortacin should not be used as a contraceptive.

 How is my order shipped to me?

 When an order is ready for shipping, it is collected and delivered by either the Royal Mail or DPD depending on your preference (or possibly your location or the item you ordered).
 Each order is assigned a tracking number, which will be emailed to you at the time of dispatch.
-Your medicine will be sent in plain and discreet packaging that’s eco-friendly.
+Your medicine will be sent in plain and discreet packaging.
 We do not include any branding on our packaging nor any labels which inform readers what type of product is contained within.

 For more information about Fortacin spray UK or premature ejaculation, please look at our following blog articles

 Advice on Addiction and Medication Restrictions